dmarcelino/it-optional/README.md

 Mocha add-on method it.optional() which marks a test as pending if it would fail

 ## Overview
 it-optional was created with adapter/plugin test suites in mind where a common set of tests is used to test different modules.
 If one or more tests is not mandatory for all it can be marked as optional using `it.optional(title, fn)`.
 If the test passes then its marked as "passing" if the test fails then it's marked as "pending".
-This way optional functionality can be testes without breaking the whole suite.
+This way optional functionality can be tested without breaking the whole suite.

 ## Instalation
 ```